History of Wahhabism: Classical Wahhabiyya (19th-Century)

 Muhammad ibn 'Abd al-Wahhab and his later followers were subject to criticism, including by the Palestinian Hanbali scholar al-Saffārīnī (d.
-1188–1774), and also through unverified reports by Yemeni Islamic scholar Muḥammad ibn Ismāʿīl al-Amīr al Ṣanʿānī (d.
+1188 AH/1774 CE), and also through unverified reports by Yemeni Islamic scholar Muḥammad ibn Ismāʿīl al-Amīr al Ṣanʿānī (d.
 1182–1768), etc. for the actions of the Saudi state and their extremism in Takfir.
 Although the influential Yemeni reformer al-Shawkani praised Ibn 'Abd al-Wahhab and his works, after his death, Shawkani would criticise Ibn 'Abd al-Wahhab's later followers for their harshness in takfir.
 After the destruction of First Saudi State in 1223 C.E /1818 A.H, Wahhabi movement was characterised by manifesting hostility to non-Wahhābī Muslims.
 This phase of the movement between the 1820s to 1930, is generally known as "Classical Wahhabism".
 Classical Wahhabis themselves were divided between moderate scholars of Northern Najd like Muhammad Ibn Ibrahim Ibn Ajlan, Ibrāhīm ibn Ḥamad ibn Jāsir (d.
 1338–1919), ʿAbdallāh ibn ʿAlī ibn ʿAmr (d.
 1326–1908) etc. who were more open to outsiders and doctrinarian Wahhabis of Southern regions like 'Abd al-Latif ibn Abd Al-Rahman Hassan, Hamad ibn 'Atiq, Sulayman ibn Sihman, etc. who were more harsh in Takfir.
 To the moderate factions, conservative Wahhabis were extremists in takfir and therefore a dangerous threat to the Muslim Ummah.
 The two factions engaged in fierce debates, and due to political power-struggles, the hardline factions were able to gain dominance.
 In Syria, until the late nineteenth century emergence of Salafiyya, Wahhabi calls were met with hostility from the ulema due to doctrinal and political reasons.
 Although the Ahl-i Hadith ulema of the Indian subcontinent had associated with Arab Wahhabi scholars and taught them, in their reports to the British, they officially denied any Wahhabi influence.